jaanli/jaan.io/_posts/2013-09-01-how-to-apply-to-grad-school.md

 When contacting professors with your CV, make sure it looks good - presentation makes a difference.
 Don't use Microsoft Word.
 Don't believe me that you should use LaTeX for your CV?
 Read [this](http://nitens.org/taraborelli/latex) for an overview of the benefits.

 To get your CV into LaTeX format, you can look online for CV templates - a good website is [LaTeX Templates](http://www.latextemplates.com/cat/curricula-vitae).
 Mike King also has a [good intro](http://michaelelliotking.com/articles/learn_latex/) to LaTeX.
-Then, host your CV online:

 ## Hosting your CV, setting up a website